pleiby/algorithms_course/Notes/Notes_on_Graph_Algorithms_-_from_UC_San_Diego.md

     - Dijkstra algorithm relies on fact that shortest path from s to t goes only through vertices that are closer to s than t.
 - Assertion: "All the problems in graphs with negative weights come from negative weight cycles"
     - in which case distances along the path in negative weight cycles all got to negative infinity
+    - so a key idea in finding distances in graphs with negative weights is to identify negative weight cycles

 #### Bellman-Ford Algorithm
 - algorithm for finding shortest path in graphs where some edges have negative weight (and cannot use Dijkstra Alborithm)